How to Run on the Beach, According to Running Coaches

-- If you have Achilles tendon injuries or plantar fasciitis, consider run/walks first and, if that is exacerbating tightness and pain, cut your session short.
+- If you have Achilles tendon injuries or plantar fasciitis, consider run/walks first and if that is exacerbating tightness and pain, cut your session short.

-- If running near the water, make sure you run at low tide and be aware of the slant of the beach, so you aren't always running with one leg higher than the other.
+- If running near the water, make sure to run at low tide and be aware of the slant of the beach, so you aren't always running with one leg higher than the other.

-Another consideration: should you go barefoot?
+Another consideration: Should you go barefoot?
 Kennihan suggests running with shoes on if you're just starting beach runs.

-"Shoes provide the ankle support and stability you will need on the constantly shifting sand", she says.
-"Running for long periods of time on the beach barefoot is not advised when starting out, but if you're able to run three times a week for up to 20 minutes, then you can start to do a few barefoot runs and build up your distance or time".
+"Shoes provide the ankle support and stability you will need on the constantly shifting sand," she says.
+"Running for long periods of time on the beach barefoot is not advised when starting out, but if you're able to run three times a week for up to 20 minutes, then you can start to do a few barefoot runs and build up your distance or time."

 Story written by Elizabeth Millard